OpenZeppelin/rust-contracts-stylus/README.md

 **A library for secure smart contract development** written in Rust for [Arbitrum Stylus](https://docs.arbitrum.io/stylus/stylus-gentle-introduction).

-> [!WARNING]
-> This project is still in a very early and experimental phase.
-It has never
-> been audited nor thoroughly reviewed for security vulnerabilities.
-Do not use
-> in production.

 ## Features

 - Security-first smart contracts, ported from the [`openzeppelin-contracts`]